djfdat/phaser-typescript-vscode-boilerplate/README.md

 # Phaser Typescript VS Code Boilerplate
 Boilerplate project to get up and running with [Typescript] and [Phaser] in [VS Code].

-This is a fork of [this repository](https://github.com/djfdat/phaser-typescript-vscode-boilerplate).
-The only difference is that I have added some basic states and wrapped everything up into modules.

 Derived from: http://divillysausages.com/2015/06/09/using-phaser-with-visual-studio-code/

 ## Getting Started